 Director Design and Publications

-Neelesh is in his second year of Electrical and Electronic Engineering at Imperial College London.
+Neelesh is in his third year of Electrical and Electronic Engineering at Imperial College London.
 He competed in the 2016/17 National competition and has volunteered at UKSDC and the Galactic Challenge events as well as supervising the 2017/18 Internationals (ISSDC) trip to the Kennedy Space Center, Florida.
 He is an avid tennis player and fan.
 He also enjoys his fair share of hackathons.

 Nicky has a BSc in Information Systems and Media Studies.
 She has years of administrative experience in a variety of capacities.
 Her most recent role was working in a highly acclaimed Independent School in the north of England as Secretary to the Headmistress.
 She enjoys working with children and education, and is very excited to get involved with SSEF, their competitions, and what they represent.

-George is a first year electrical and electronic engineering student at the University of Edinburgh.
+George is a second year electrical and electronic engineering student at the University of Edinburgh.
 He became first involved with SSEF in a 2016 regional, and then getting through to the national competition via a video entry.
 Following the 2018 UKSDC nationals, George returned to volunteer for technical training and now helps with organising the competitions for the international side of the SSEF.
 George helped write the Technical Training Presentations and has taken the role of Webmaster for the international competitions.

-Alex is a second year mechanical engineering student at the University of Warwick.
+Alex is a third year mechanical engineering student at the University of Warwick.
 He first became involved in the competition through a video entry in 2015, before going on to be a member of the winning companies at the 2015 and 2016 UKSDC finals.
 Following the 2016 UKSDC, Alex was part of the UK team at the ISSDC, with whom he subsequently won the competition.
 Alex returned to volunteer as a technical specialist at the 2017 National Final, before joining the team as Webmaster.
 In addition to the role of Webmaster, Alex ran our social media accounts at the 2018 National Final.